Batch Convert XBRL to Excel

 1.To add files from additional source locations to the same batch, click Add Files.

 2.Whenever you add new files to the batch, their default target folder is the same as the source folder.
-If you want to assign a specific target folder to all new files by default, select it from the list called Default target folder for new files.
+If you want to assign a specific target folder to all new files by default, select the relevant folder from the list called Default target folder for new files.
 To add new entries to the list, click Browse and choose a folder.
-By default, the option Default target folder for new files affects new files that you add to the batch.
-However, if you change this option, and if the files already exist in the batch (in the grid), you will be informed that the change will affect all new files added to the batch.
-Click Yes if the target folder of existing files should be changed as well.
+By default, the Default target folder for new files option affects new files that you add to the batch.
+However, if you change this option, and if the files already exist in the batch (in the grid), you will be informed that the change will affect all the new files added to the batch.
+Click Yes if the target folder of existing files should also be changed.

 3.You can choose to save all converted files to the same target folder or set a different target folder for each file.
-To change the target folder of specific files, first select the files in the grid.
-Then right-click the grid and select Set target folder from the context menu.
+To change the target folder of specific files, select the relevant files in the grid, right-click the grid, and select Set target folder from the context menu.